skupperproject/refdog/terminology.md

 A token is required to create a link.
-The token contains a URL, which locates the ingress of the target site, and a secret, which represents the authority to create a link.
+The token contains a URL, which locates the ingress of the target site, and a secret, which represents the authority to create the link.

 Tokens can be restricted to a chosen number of uses inside a limited time window.
 By default, tokens allow only one use and expire after